London Metropolitan University2015 League Table Ranking 123

 This environmental & ethical ranking of the University is provided courtesy of the People & Planet Green League - the only comprehensive and independent green ranking of every UK university.
 Choosing a greener university can reduce your carbon footprint and improve your job prospects in a global low-carbon economy.

-- London Met is a modern and forward-looking institution.
+- London Metropolitan University is a modern and forward-looking institution.
 Its mission is: Transforming Lives, Meeting Needs, Building Careers.

-- London Met’s buildings are dotted around London.
+- London Met’s buildings are across three areas in the heart of the capital.
 All buildings are fully accessible by public transport and within walking distance of several stations.

 - Campuses in the heart of the city include those near stations at Moorgate, Aldgate and Shoreditch: here fast-moving, high-flying financiers rub shoulders with artists attracted by the cultural industries of Brick Lane and East London.